Core self-evaluations: Economic success

 Judge and Hurst (2007) conducted a longitudinal study that assessed core self-evaluations in relation to income level in individuals as young adults and later as they entered mid-life.
 The authors found that core self-evaluations have a positive relationship with income level.
 In other words, individuals with high core self-evaluations will be more likely to obtain higher levels of income.
 This could be because those high in the CSE trait seek out better jobs, which offer opportunities for upward mobility and thus, higher income.
 The effect could also occur as a function of the relationship between core self-evaluations, motivation, and performance.
 High core self-evaluations are indicative of a person who will be highly motivated to perform competently, which will lead to better performance, and later, perhaps, a higher salary.

-Furthermore, the authors assessed the role core self-evaluations may play in moderating the established relationship between family socioeconomic status and individual's academic achievement as predictors of economic success later in life.
+Furthermore, the authors assessed the role core self-evaluations may play in moderating the established relationship between family socioeconomic status and an individual's academic achievement as predictors of economic success later in life.
 Previous literature has confirmed that if you grow up in an affluent family and have a higher degree of education, then you will be more economically successful.
 Judge and Hurst (2007) found that core self-evaluations could strengthen this relationship.
-In other words, an individual high in core self-evaluations will be more likely to capitalize on the advantages given to them via their families economic success or through their own academic achievements and will consequently be more likely to be financially successful later on in life.
+In other words, an individual high in core self-evaluations will be more likely to capitalize on the advantages given to them via their family's economic success or through their own academic achievements and will consequently be more likely to be financially successful later on in life.
 The authors explain that individuals high in core self-evaluations cope better with events and situations they encounter in life and are motivated to consistently increase their performance and thus, are more likely to capitalize on the educational and financial advantages they already possess in young adulthood.
-This will allow them to have greater economic success, as measured by their income, in mid-life.
+This will allow them to have greater economic success, as measured by their income, in midlife.